 Priscilla has a background of stand-up comedy, improv, and acting as well as penning three one-woman shows that had performances in New York, Nashville, and Los Angeles.
 You can hear these influences in songs like, “Walking Run-on Sentence,” “Heed the Red Flags,” “Dear Glass Ceiling,” and “79%.”
 Through the years, Priscilla also sang lead and backup vocals with classic rock cover bands while playing keys and released an indie pop CD, Ride a Wave with Me, in 2004.

 While on Maui, Priscilla also worked as a teacher and private tutor (she has a Masters in Elementary Education from Vanderbilt University) and as a Teaching Artist in Maui public and private schools.
 She developed a curriculum that teaches students how to write group songs about the books they read.
-Highlights include high school seniors writing raps about Shakespeare’s Twelfth Night and Taming of the Shrew, as well as elementary students creating songs about classics Johnny Tremain and The Giver.
+Highlights include high school seniors writing raps about Shakespeare’s Twelfth Night and Taming of the Shrew, as well as elementary students creating songs about classics such as Johnny Tremain and The Giver.